-Let me introduce you all to a little thing I like to call the sweet chili chicken wrap.
-I made is specifically to be a wrap for dinner.
+Let me introduce you all to a little thing I like to call the Sweet Chili Chicken Wrap.
+I made this specifically to be a wrap for dinner.
 Could you eat it for lunch?
 Absolutely, but it’s really best as a light weeknight dinner.
 And guess what?
 It takes about 30 minutes to make even if you are a slowpoke in the kitchen.

-The second key to this recipe is sweet chili sauce.
+The key to these slightly sweet and spicy wraps is sweet chili sauce.
 If you haven’t used this stuff before there are a few different brands but you should be able to find some version of it in most stores these days.
 It isn’t as spicy as something like sriracha or chili garlic sauce so you can simmer the chicken in it and also drizzle some on the wrap before chowing down.

 Of course, on top of the sweet chili chicken, I pile on loads of crunchy veggies to finish off the wrap.
 It’s a pretty delicious situation.